The time- and mindkeeper — your local-first AI work companion

 • Priority email support

-No credit card for Hobby.
+No credit card for Local.
 Companion and Pro are personal-card priced — no purchase approval needed.

 Common questions